-I’m pleased to announce today that the Humane Society Legislative Fund has posted the final version of the 2012 Humane Scorecard, where you can track the performance of your federal lawmakers on key animal protection issues during the two-year session of the 112th Congress.
-We rated legislators based on their votes on issues such as agribusiness subsidies, criminal penalties for attendance at animal fighting spectacles, and a pro-gun, anti-wildlife package; their cosponsorship of priority bills on “soring” of show horses, the treatment of egg-laying hens, animal fighting spectators, and horse slaughter; their votes on agribusiness subsidies and the Farm Bill; their support for funding the enforcement of animal welfare laws; their opposition to the King Amendment that aims to gut state agriculture and animal welfare laws; and their leadership on animal protection measures.
-All of the priority bills whose cosponsorships we counted garnered strong bipartisan support; in the House, they ranged from 154 to 228 cosponsors, and in the Senate from 18 to 33.
+I’m pleased to announce today that the Humane Society Legislative Fund has posted the final version of the 2013 Humane Scorecard, where you can track the performance of your federal lawmakers on key animal protection issues during the first session of the 113th Congress.
+We rated legislators based on their cosponsorship of priority bills on “soring” of show horses, the treatment of egg-laying hens, animal fighting spectators, and horse slaughter; their votes on agribusiness subsidies and the Farm Bill; their support for funding the enforcement of animal welfare laws; their opposition to the King Amendment that aims to gut state agriculture and animal welfare laws; and their leadership on animal protection measures.
+All of the priority bills whose cosponsorships we counted garnered strong bipartisan support; in the House, each bill had between 143 and 259 cosponsors, and in the Senate between 17 and 44.

 The Humane Scorecard is not a perfect measuring tool, but creating some reasonable yardstick and allowing citizens to hold lawmakers accountable is central to our work.
 The HSUS historically and in recent years HSLF have been publishing the Humane Scorecard since the 103rd Congress (which covered 1993-1994), so this annual congressional snapshot has been available for more than two decades.
 (If you are a member of HSLF, and I hope you are, you will also receive a printed copy in the mail as one of your membership benefits.)

 When the Humane Scorecard comes out each year, it helps demonstrate the level of support animal protection ideas hold in different regions of the country and with the two major political parties.
 It provides a look back and a look ahead by evaluating where we have been effective, and where we need to focus our energies in the coming months.
-In looking at the record for the 112th Congress, you’ll see that animals won some important victories, demonstrating once again that these issues can pull legislators together across party lines.
+In looking at the record so far for the 113th Congress, you’ll see that animals won some important victories, demonstrating once again that these issues can pull legislators together across party lines.
 We’ve got much exciting work ahead for the balance of the second session, and look forward to your help pressing the case in the halls of Congress.

-- A bipartisan group of 33 Senators and 113 Representatives covering 38 states, three U.S. territories, and the District of Columbia led as prime sponsors of pro-animal legislation and/or scored a perfect 100—one-third of the Senate and more than one-quarter of the House.
+- A bipartisan group of 35 Senators and 127 Representatives covering 40 states, Guam, Puerto Rico, and the District of Columbia led as prime sponsors of pro-animal legislation and/or scored a perfect 100—more than one-third of the Senate and one-quarter of the House.

-- The New England region led the pack with an average House score of 85 and an average Senate score of 77, followed closely by the Mid-Atlantic region with a House score of 64 and a Senate score of 62, and the West with a House score of 58 and a Senate score of 66.
+- The New England region led the pack with an average House score of 99 and an average Senate score of 87, followed closely by the West with a House score of 70 and a Senate score of 57, and the Mid-Atlantic region with a House score of 72 and a Senate score of 55.

-- The Rocky Mountains and the Southeast were at the bottom with average House scores of 24 and 26, respectively, and average Senate scores of 37 and 39.
+- The Rocky Mountains and the Southeast were at the bottom with average House scores of 29 and 33, respectively, and each had an average Senate score of 18.

-- Montana, North Dakota, South Dakota, and Wyoming were the only states with an average House score of zero, while Alaska, Arkansas, Idaho, Kansas, Louisiana, Mississippi, Nebraska, Oklahoma, and Utah had an average House score in single digits.
+- Alaska, North Dakota, and Wyoming (each with one at-large member) were the only states with a House score of zero, while Arkansas, Idaho, Mississippi, Nebraska, Oklahoma, and Utah each had an average House score in single digits.

 - Sen. Richard Blumenthal (D-Conn.)